BenSt099/wtfpython/README.md

 **Why the Ausgabe is `[2, 4]`?**
 - The list iteration is done index by index, and when we remove `1` from `list_2` or `list_4`, the contents of the lists are now `[2, 3, 4]`.
 The remaining elements are shifted down, i.e., `2` is at index 0, and `3` is at index 1.
 Since the next iteration is going to look at index 1 (which is the `3`), the `2` gets skipped entirely.
 A similar thing will happen with every alternate element in the list sequence.

-* Refer to this StackOverflow [thread](https://stackoverflow.com/questions/45946228/what-happens-when-you-try-to-delete-a-list-element-while-iterating-over-it) explaining the example
+* Ich verweise auf diesen StackOverflow [thread](https://stackoverflow.com/questions/45946228/what-happens-when-you-try-to-delete-a-list-element-while-iterating-over-it), welches das Beispiel erklärt
-* See also this nice StackOverflow [thread](https://stackoverflow.com/questions/45877614/how-to-change-all-the-dictionary-keys-in-a-for-loop-with-d-items) for a similar example related to dictionaries in Python.
+* Siehe auch diesen schönen StackOverflow [thread](https://stackoverflow.com/questions/45877614/how-to-change-all-the-dictionary-keys-in-a-for-loop-with-d-items) für ein ähnliches Beispiel im Bezug auf Dictionaries in Python.

 ---